LinChengHao3606307/COMP_3297_Group_G_Project/README.md

 4. go to http://yourlink.localhost:8000/users/register/ to create new users

 ### Instructions and API references
-API references are provided at http://betatrax.localhost:8000/api/schema/redoc and http://betatrax.localhost:8000/api/schema/swagger-ui/ .
-Brief explanation is in the API references
+API references are provided in schema.yaml at [here](/src/schema).
+For online webpage view, please go to [public hosting](#public-hosting) section.

 ### Public Hosting
 This service is currently hosted on http://comet13579.tplinkdns.com:8000/.
-For quick view of api documents, please visit http://comet13579.tplinkdns.com:8000/api/schema/redoc/ or http://comet13579.tplinkdns.com:8000/api/schema/swagger-ui/
+For a visualized view of api documents, please visit http://comet13579.tplinkdns.com:8000/api/schema/redoc/ or http://comet13579.tplinkdns.com:8000/api/schema/swagger-ui/

 ## Important docs: